 Grateful Thanks, as always, for the crucial Work done by the folks at Draft BreakDown!!

-This is not is even remotely a Complaint, mind you, but rather a Warning: Caveat Emptor!!
+None of this is even remotely a Complaint, mind you, but rather a Warning!!
+Caveat Emptor!